 - If you don’t have English (New Zealand), click Add a language and add ‘English (New Zealand)’.

 - Then under Preferred languages click on ‘English (New Zealand) and select ‘Options’

 - Find Maori in the list and add it.

-Now you can easily enter a macronised vowel by pressing ` (the key with ~ on it) and then the vowel.
-To enter a macronised capital vowel, press `, then hold down shift and press the vowel.
+Now you can easily enter a macronised vowel by pressing the tilde key (the key with ~ on it) and then the vowel.
+To enter a macronised capital vowel, press the tilde key, then hold down shift and press the vowel.